pivotal/blog/content/post/creating-a-custom-buildpack.md

 ### Part 1: A Minimal Viable Buildpack

-At its core, a buildpack consists of three scripts in a `bin` directory:
+At its core, a buildpack consists of three executable scripts in a `bin` directory:

 ```
   bin